 Sake: Created Naturally with the Wisdom of Brewmasters

-Fukushima Prefecture is home to many famous and long-standing kuramoto, or Japanese sake breweries.
-We interviewed the 10th-generation head of one kuramoto to learn about the tradition of sake brewing in Fukushima and how local brewmasters’ wisdom is being passed down to future generations.
+Fukushima Prefecture is home to many famous and long-standing sakagura, or Japanese sake breweries.
+We interviewed the 10th-generation head of one sakagura to learn about the tradition of sake brewing in Fukushima and how local brewmasters’ wisdom is being passed down to future generations.

 Fukushima has many traditional dishes that pair well with sake, and one of the biggest draws to the prefecture is the ability to enjoy sake together with these local foods.
 Examples include kozuyu (also called zakuzaku), lots of vegetables in a broth made from dried scallops; ika ninjin, thinly sliced dried squid mixed with carrots; and anpo gaki, sweet jelly-like dried persimmons.

 The kimoto method, which was developed during the Edo period (1603–1867), is what makes the Daishichi Sake Brewery’s sake special.
 In sake production, there is a process for creating “moto” (yeast starter) containing large quantities of yeast required for fermenting alcohol.
-At the Daishichi Sake Brewery, steamed rice, koji mold and water are mixed inside a wooden bucket, and sake brewers perform a job called yamaoroshi, in which they grind the mixture into a mash using long wooden paddles.
-Lactic acid bacteria, which exists within the brewery, is then naturally incorporated into the semi-solid moto, and the yeast slowly proliferates after fermentation has begun.
+At the Daishichi Sake Brewery, steamed rice, koji and water are mixed inside a shallow tub, and sake brewers perform a job called yamaoroshi, in which they grind the mixture into a mash using long wooden paddles.
+Lactic acid bacteria, which exist within the brewery, are then naturally incorporated into the moto, where they start producing lactic acid.
+This sour environment dispels all other unwanted microorganisms, so that the yeast, after it has been added, can proliferate in a clean and pure environment.
 This production method requires much time and effort, but the sake created using it has a soft, smooth flavor that is bursting with umami.

 Daishichi Sake Brewery’s sake has received high praise both in Japan and abroad for pairing well not only with Japanese food, but with French, Chinese and other international foods as well.
 The sake has been served at banquets hosted by the Dutch royal family, as well as at the 2000 Kyushu-Okinawa Summit and the 2008 Hokkaido Toyako Summit.